A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

-However, the large number of worker nodes increases the encoding and decoding cost in CDC.
-In response, MatDot codes and PolyDot codes are proposed in~\cite{dutta2019optimal}.
+However, the large number of physical entities in the Metaverse increases the encoding and decoding cost in CDC.
+In response, various types of coding schemes, such as MatDot codes and PolyDot codes are proposed in~\cite{dutta2019optimal}, can be adopted in CDC of the Metaverse.
 These coding techniques can be implemented in edge computing to achieve smooth performance degradation with low-complexity decoding with a fixed deadline~\cite{kim2020coded}.
 MatDot codes have a lower recovery threshold than the polynomial codes by only computing the relevant cross-products of the sub-tasks, but it has a higher communication cost.
-PolyDot codes uses polynomial codes and MatDot codes as the two extreme ends and construct a trade-off between the recovery threshold and communication cost.
+PolyDot codes use polynomial codes and MatDot codes as the two extreme ends and construct a trade-off between the recovery threshold and communication cost.
 By adopting PolyDot codes, the authors in~\cite{ng2021optimal} propose a coded stochastic offloading scheme in the UAV edge network to mitigate stragglers.
 The offloading scheme makes use of SIP to model the stragglers' shortfall uncertainty to achieve the optimal offloading decisions by minimizing the UAV energy consumption.
-When comparing the fixed (i.e., when occurrence of straggler nodes is a constant) and SIP schemes, it can be clearly identified that the SIP scheme has a lower cost.
+When comparing the fixed (i.e., when the occurrence of straggler nodes is a constant) and SIP schemes, it can be identified that the SIP scheme has a lower cost.
 The reason is that the fixed schemes do not account for the shortfall uncertainty of stragglers.